 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 1. Go Outside And Play In An April Rain Shower

-Grab some rainboots and raincoats or if you don’t have those, grab the kids’ oldest shoes and outfits that you don’t mind mud getting on and then get outside while the April showers are falling.
+Grab some rain boots and raincoats or if you don’t have those, grab the kids’ oldest shoes and outfits that you don’t mind getting muddy, and then get outside while the April showers are falling.
 Splash in the puddles.
 Catch raindrops on your tongues.
 Look way up and watch the drops as they fall.
 Close your eyes and listen to the sound the rain makes as it hits the ground.

-When you are all done, go inside the house, get dried off and then warm up with homemade hot cocoa.
-Finish the family time by gathering on the couch and reading aloud books about rain and spring.
+When you are all done, go inside the house, get dried off, and warm up with homemade hot cocoa.
+Finish the family time by gathering on the couch and reading books about rain and spring aloud.

 Here are 3 Children’s books about rain: